rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

 For a query `is_exact_match(molecule_column, 'CCC')`, the right side molecule is not changing.
-First, the VARCHAR is converted to a Mol, then to a binary molecule because my BinaryExecutor code expects a binary molecule.
+First, the VARCHAR is converted to a Mol, then to a binary molecule because the code in BinaryExecutor expects a binary molecule.
-Then in my BinaryExecutor code, I need to deserialize the blob back to a molecule, and then I run the compare code.
+Then, I need to deserialize the blob back to a molecule, and then I run the compare code.
-So, for the right side, there would be VARCHAR -> Mol -> binary -> Mol -> compare, and this would happen everytime the execute function is ran, which I guess is a lot if there's 2.3 million tuples.
+So, for the right side, there would be these steps: VARCHAR -> Mol -> binary -> Mol -> compare, and this would happen everytime the execute function is ran, which I guess is a lot if there's 2.3 million tuples.

 It would be better to just calculate the molecule once for the unchanging `CCC`, and use that Mol object for all the comparisons.
 In a simple program, this is not